FAQs

 Yes, you can bring a support person with you to an appointment.
 We realise that legal information can sometimes be technical or unfamiliar, so having a trusted supporter who can help may make it easier to share and remember this information.

-We can make you an appointment via phone, Zoom or in-person at our offices in Tauranga and Whakatane or at our fortnightly regional clinics in Waihi, Katikati, Mericale, Te Puke, Kawerau and Ōpōtiki.
+We can make you an appointment via phone, Zoom or in-person at our offices in Tauranga and Whakatane or at our fortnightly regional clinics in Waihi, Katikati, Merivale, Te Puke, Kawerau and Ōpōtiki.

 Our legal services are provided free of charge.
 We welcome donations.
 If you are able to contribute any amount our donation details are here